ymg-team/pypi-string-manager/README.md

 # [work in progress]pypi-string-manager
-Python library to manipulation string.
+Python library for string manipulation.

 ## Instalation
 ```